anderbellstudios/mouse-trapped/README.md

 # Mouse Trapped

-Mouse Trapped is under development for the BAFTA Young Game Designers competition.
-Coders, artists and story writers design their own video games, whether they focus on the concept or actually produce the game.
-(We have done the latter.)
+Mouse Trapped was originally developed for the BAFTA Young Game Designers competition, in which coders, artists and story writers design their own video games.
+They may either focus on the concept or actually produce the game.
+As you can see, we have done the latter.

 In the game, you navigate the mouse around a set of mazes of rapidly increasing difficulty which appear to have no end.
 You receive no sympathy from the scientist, who barely acknowledges that you are any more important than a glass beaker.
 After all, if you break, he can always get a new one.